compayser/cogmapoptimizer/examples/Example2/Example2_en.md

 ![Fig. 5](pics/yPic5.png)

-Fig. 5 ó Solution obtained by AI for example 2a (general work schedule)_
+Fig. 5 ‚Äî Solution obtained by AI for example 2a (general work schedule)_

 On the resulting cognitive map, the algorithm suggested deleting the graph edge between vertices F and E. _Interpretation: the original model assumed feedback showing that work on laying utilities inside the building slows down the production of interior decoration: a common story at a construction site, when after laying communications you have to redo damaged finish.
 In fact, the algorithm suggested getting rid of this factor, that is, installing communications as carefully as possible._